gordonpn/rfd-hd-scraper/README.md

 # Red Flag Deals Hot Deals Scraper

+## Note

-### I started this project when I was on my first internship, things have changed since then and I have decided to rewrite this project!
-This project will no longer be maintained and the replacement is located here: https://github.com/gordonpn/hot-flag-deals.
+**I started this project when I was on my first internship, I have learned a lot since then and I have decided to rewrite this project (in Go)!
+This project will no longer be maintained and the replacement is located here: <https://github.com/gordonpn/hot-flag-deals>.**

 ---